jsokpo/national-electricity-regulatory-commission-nigeria/readme.md

-# Online Elecitricity Billing System in PHP
+# Online Elecitricity Billing System
 ------------------------------------------------------
 ### Introduction
 This simple project is a Simple Electricity Billing System for National Electricity Regulation Commission, Nigeria.